Kumortuli-The clay artisan world

 In the earlier days, Durga Puja was held in many Banadi Families.
 They hired the potters from Kumortuli.
 The potters used to stay in their house and day after day they made the idols within the house premises.

-But now a day’s buying idol become more prominent than hiring potters because of the budget.
+But now a day’s buying idol becomes more prominent than hiring potters because of the budget.

 Still there are few houses where the old customs continues.